Click on the event name to download the brochure or click here to enter any of these red masterpoint events on the SABF website:

 As with your game with three friends, you should all click on History as you start so you can see the results from both tables hand by hand as they are played.
 Now is the time to go back to:

 and understand match point scoring.
 And, once again, after the match is over, you can go to History and analyse your performance.

 Playing Competitive Bridge

-Instead of setting up your own team-of-four competition we suggest you contact Mark Kenyon ([email protected]) with a view to playing in the teams of four competitions the J&M Club arrange each afternoon.
+Instead of setting up your own team-of-four competition we suggest you contact Mark Kenyon ([email protected]) with a view to playing in the free teams of four competitions the J&M Club arrange each afternoon.
 He will be able to arrange for you and your partner to play initially with other duplicate bridge novices or with more experienced players charged with mentoring new players.
 Obviously, during these matches you are not allowed to communicate with your partner by Whatsapp or cell phone.